TV-Rename/tvrename/tools.md

 #### Tools
 ![The Tools Menu](images/tools/menu-01.png){:.pic-r}
-Here you can find tools to update, manipulate and annihilate the data relating to your "Media Library" and TheTVDB cache.
+Here you can find tools to update, manipulate and annihilate the data relating to your Media Library and TheTVDB cache.

+You can also do some clever stuff manipulating and re-creating torrent files.

 {:.clear}
 ## Force Refresh All
 ![Force Refresh All](images/tools/force-refresh-all-01.png){:.pic-l}
+If TV Rename's representation of your Media Library is a mess then this is probably the Tool for you.

+After selecting the option from the menu you are presented with the alert window (shown).

+{:.clear}
-If TV Rename's representation of your "Media Library" is a mess then this is probably the Tool for you.
-After selecting the option from the menu you are presented with the alert window (shown). **READ IT CAREFULLY AND PAY ATTENTION**.
-If you click `Yes` there's no going back, all the locally stored information in TheTVDB's cache will be deleted.
+**READ IT CAREFULLY AND PAY ATTENTION**.
+If you click `Yes` there's no going back, all the locally stored information in TheTVDB's cache will be **DELETED**.

-### Might move the next two paragraphs into the User Guide...

-The My Shows tab reverts to showing The TVDB codes and indicating that the relevant data has not been downloaded, all record of ignored episodes (including "Specials") will have been deleted as well.
-Your best option is to run *Background Download Now* (also from the *Tools* menu - see below) and go and make a cup of coffee while the cache re-populates.

-(Once the download is complete all your shows will re-appear in ***My Shows***.
-Switch to the ***Scan*** tab and run `Full`.
-The tab re-populates, but horror-of horrors all your ignored episodes and season have gone, and confusion over double episodes and the like has returned.
-Unfortunately this has to be set up manually.
-(See, I said you needed a coffee!).

 {:.toplink}
 [Return to Top]()